ajgafford/Amazon-EDA-Modeling/README.md

 # Amazon Sales EDA and Modeling
+---
- Exploratory Data Analysis and Modeling using Amazon sales data.
+ *Exploratory Data Analysis and Modeling using Amazon sales data.*